 The scene with the water tentacle coming up through the moon pool was written so that it could be removed without interfering with the story, because no one knew how the effect would come out.
 The actors were interacting with a length of heater hose being held up by the crewmen.
 When the effects were completed, though, they exceeded everyone's expectations and wildest hopes.

 The idea for the film came to James Cameron when he attended a science lecture about deep sea diving in high school.
 He wrote a short story about a group of scientists in a laboratory at the bottom of the ocean.
 But a film about a group of scientists didn't seem commercial to him so he changed it to a group of blue collar workers instead.
-Ironically Ghostbusters II (1989), a film about scientists was the No 1 hit of its year, while The Abyss (1989) did only middling business.
+Ironically Ghostbusters II (1989), a film about scientists was one of the most successful films of its year, while The Abyss (1989) was considered a box office flop.

 James Cameron's brother, Mike Cameron, plays a dead crewman inside the sunken submarine.
 To accomplish this he had to hold his breath under 15 feet of water while also allowing a crab to crawl out of his mouth.